Basis-Theory/docs/source/includes/api-reference/_atomic_cards.md

   `https://api.basistheory.com/atomic/cards/{id}/react`
 </span>

-Create an Atomic Card Reaction by ID in the tenant.
+Create an Atomic Card Reaction by ID in the Tenant.

 ### Permissions